Arch Resources: History

 In October 2009, Arch acquired Rio Tinto's Jacobs Ranch mine and blended it with Black Thunder Coal Mine in the southern Powder River Basin of Wyoming, creating the single largest coal mining complex in the world.

 In November 2009, Arch acquired the rights to mine 731 million tons of Otter Creek coal reserves in the northern Powder River Basin of Montana.

 On June 15, 2011, Arch acquired International Coal Group (ICG) and cemented its place as a top five global coal supplier and a top 10 metallurgical coal producer and marketer.

 In December 2011, Arch Coal became the successful bidder for a 222 million ton federal coal lease known as the South Hilight tract in the southern Powder River Basin.

 In June 2013, Arch Coal announced the planned sale of its Canyon Fuel Company LLC subsidiary to Bowie Resources, LLC.
 Canyon Fuel includes the Sufco, Skyline and Dugout Canyon mines in Utah.

 In January 2016, Arch Coal filed for Chapter 11 bankruptcy protection.
 This was stated to be a part of a restructuring aiming at reducing debt by $4.5 billion.

 On October 5, 2016, Arch Coal emerged from Chapter 11 bankruptcy protection.
 The company won a court approval allowing them to erase almost $5 billion in debt and left bankruptcy with $300 million in cash.
 Arch Coal resumed trading on the New York Stock Exchange under the ticker ARCH.
 Unsecured creditors and bondholders will receive $30 million in cash along with 6% of the new shares according to court agreements.
 Bondholders will also have the option to receive either warrants to buy up to 12% of the company's new stock or an additional $25 million cash.

 On May 15, 2020, Arch Coal changed its name to Arch Resources.

+In 2022, the stock reached a five-year high in value due to increased thermal and metallurgical coal prices.

+In August 2024, Arch Resources and Consol Energy announced that they entered into a definitive agreement to combine in an all-stock merger of equals to create Core Natural Resources.

+In January 2025, the merger was successfully completed.
+Shares of Arch ceased trading prior to market open on January 14, 2025.
+Shares of Core Natural Resources started trading on the New York Stock Exchange under the ticker symbol "CNR" the following day.